 If you have any comments about this policy document and how it might be improved, please share this with us, by emailing SPR-Policy-Team@open.ac.uk.

 Charity Statement

 The Open University is incorporated by Royal Charter (RC 000391), an exempt charity in England and Wales and a charity registered in Scotland (SC 038302).
-The Open University is authorised and regulated by the Financial Conduct Authority in relation to its secondary activity of credit broking.
+The relation to its secondary activity of credit broking.